This is the multi-page printable view of this section. Click here to print.

 |

-| OS/Language | Discovered package’s OS or Language detailed type
+| OS/Language | Detailed OS or Language type of the discovered package

 |

-| Package | Discovered package name |
+| Package | Detected package name |

-| Version | The current version of the package |
+| Version | Current version of the package |

-| Vulnerability check result | Summary information of vulnerability count included in the package |
+| Vulnerability assessment results | Summary of the number of vulnerabilities contained in the package |

-| Type | Details of OS or Language type and details of discovered package |
+| type | OS or language type and details of the discovered package |

-Check the test results by secret unit
+Check inspection results by secret unit

-| Item | Detailed Description |
+| Item | Detailed description |

 |---|---|

-| Vulnerability Check | Vulnerability check button
+| Vulnerability Assessment | Vulnerability check button

 |

-| Inspection Date | Vulnerability Inspection Date |
+| Inspection date and time | Vulnerability assessment date and time |

-| Distribution | Inspection target image Digest(Tags) OS name and version
+| Distribution | OS name and version of the image Digest (Tags)

 |

-| Total number of vulnerabilities | Vulnerability result summary
+| Total number of vulnerabilities | Vulnerability Result Summary

 |

-| Item | Detailed Description |
+| Item | Detailed description |

 |---|---|

-| File | File name where secret is detected |
+| File | File name of detected secret |

 | Category | Detected secret type